-- Statutory framework for the early years foundation stage (DfE, updated April 2017) - Independent School Standards Regulations 2014 (DfE, January 2015).
+- Statutory framework for the early years foundation stage (DfE, updated 3 September 2021) - Schedule to the Education (Independent School Standards) Regulations 2014 - The Independent School Standards Guidance for Independent Schools (DfE, April 2019)

 2. Aims

 All pupils at Truro High School are entitled to a broad, balanced and relevant curriculum and extracurricular opportunities which extend beyond the confines of the National Curriculum.
 The School strives to equip all pupils with the necessary intellectual, physical, cultural, spiritual, emotional and moral skills to enable them to face the adult world with confidence, honesty and a sense of purpose.